holly3k/folderSizeWalker/README.md

 # folderSizeWalkerSingalBinary

-scan a folder and generate a JSON with detail size for every folder and files in it can be compile to an executable file or a share lib for other application
+scan a folder and generate a JSON with detail size for every folder and files in it</br>
+can be compile to an executable file or a share lib for other application

 ## 1 To run as a executable app